 When adopting a healthier eating plan, many people find they get hungry if they're eating less than they're used to.
 There are a few ways around this:

-Either strategy is fine, so long as you don’t skip meals or go for too long without eating: your metabolism will slow down.
+Either strategy is fine, so long as you don't skip meals or go for too long without eating: if you do that, your metabolism will slow down.